 Benefit #3 has to do with how you repay us.
 You won’t have any monthly payments like you would with a cash advance.
 You don’t pay anything until you win your case.

-The biggest benefit that pre-settlement legal funding has over a cash advance is that if you lose your case, you don’t have to pay us back.
+The biggest benefit that pre-settlement legal funding has over a cash advance is that if you lose your case, you do not have to pay us back.
 Really!
 So, no worries about losing your home or declaring bankruptcy because you can’t pay us back.

 We mentioned the speed of our legal funding process earlier.
 In many cases, once you fill out the application form, the turnaround time to approval is about an hour.
 As long as you have an active personal injury case and you’re working with a lawyer, you are eligible to apply.

-Once you’re approved and you and your lawyer sign the financial agreement, we can transfer the funds to your account within 24-48 hours.
+Once you are approved and you and your lawyer sign the financial agreement, we can transfer the funds to your account within 24-48 hours.
 The money is then yours to spend as you need to, with no interest and no monthly payments.

 Apply for No-Risk Pre-Settlement Legal Funding

 To apply for no-risk pre-settlement funding, just fill out the form on the Apply Now page.
 One of our team members will reach out to you and your lawyer quickly to get the additional information we need about your case.
-If you have any questions, start an online chat, or call us at (866) 407-6404.
+If you have any questions, start an online chat, or call us.